Call us to get started 855-854-2679

 • Rats

-Squirrels are the primary offenders when it comes to soffits because they can chew right through soffit vents—if they are flimsy enough—and gain direct access to your attic, which also happens to be where they prefer to nest.
+Squirrels in soffits are the primary offenders because they can chew right through soffit vents—if they are flimsy enough—and gain direct access to your attic, which also happens to be where they prefer to nest.

 Rats, mice, and raccoons can also get in through soffits.
 If you’d like to repair damaged soffits yourself, first buy some fox urine at a hunting store, soak cotton balls with it, and distribute them around your attic—hopefully that will spook the pests enough to leave so you can conduct your repairs in peace.